jeffvella/UnityEcsEvents.Example/README.md

 # UnityEcsEvents.Example
 An example showing the how ECS Events package can be utilized in a game.

+# Note: this example has not yet been updated to use the latest version of UnityEcsEvents and Unity packages.

 #### What is this?

 A demonstration project for how the [ECS Events package](https://github.com/jeffvella/UnityEcsEvents) could be used in a real project.
 The game itself is pretty simple but the point is to illustrate methods of wiring functionality together.
 The project shows: